Overall project description

 The founding of Cluster of Excellence “CoE” (genome centre, cancer centre, neurocentre and drug development centre) and the harmonization of biobank operations will reshape the operating models of the service system, strengthen its role in research, and increase fruitfull cooperation with the business world.

-To achieve the objectives of the projects on personalized medicine, measures must be taken in several spheres including legislation, information systems, data resources and healthcare operations.
+To achieve the objectives of the projects on personalised medicine, measures must be taken in several spheres including legislation, information systems, data resources and healthcare operations.
 Citizens' trust in healthcare and research plays a key role.
 Data pools can only be created if citizens allow their samples and data to be used in research, participate in research as patients, and trust the system as a whole.

 Compatible, reliable and secure information systems are a basic requirement for extensive utilisation of genomic and health data.
 Because the data concerned is sensitive personal data, special attention must be paid to data protection, data security and anonymization measures.
 Additionally, it must be ensured that the statutes regulating the processing of sensitive personal data are in concordance with the statutes regulating the handling of tissues, cells and organs, with the EU's General Data Protection Regulation, and with the Act on secondary use of health and social data.